nus-cs2113-AY2223S2/ip/docs/README.md

 Expected outcome:

-Duke will acknowledge, search for the related tasks and display accordingly
+Nova will acknowledge, search for the related tasks and display accordingly

 ```
 Here are the matching tasks in your list: